Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-To summarize, our non-Gaussian proxy weighting model produces a tax multiplier that is smaller than the one found when relying the on the fiscal proxy SVAR.
-Furthermore, we find a considerably smaller government spending multiplier compared to the non-fiscal proxy SVAR.
-We will show below that the differences in the estimated multipliers across models is due to the fact that the proxies used in the fiscal and non-fiscal SVAR do not fulfil the crucial exogeneity restrictions.
-When relying on newly constructed exogenous proxies, the fiscal and non-fiscal SVAR lead to estimated multipliers that are very similar to the ones of our proposed non-Gaussian proxy weighting SVAR.

-Our main finding that the government spending multiplier is larger than the tax multiplier is actually highly robust to modifications of the baseline empirical specification.
-We report a battery of robustness checks in the appendix.
-We show that our results are robust to including additional endogenous variables in the VAR, controlling for fiscal foresight, and splitting the sample.
-Moreover, the results are not significantly affected when separately estimating two models that use only one of the proxies compared to the baseline model that uses both proxies in the estimation.
+Our main finding that the government spending multiplier is larger than the tax multiplier is highly robust to modifications of the baseline empirical specification.
+We report a battery of robustness checks in the Appendix.
+Specifically, our results are robust to including additional endogenous variables in the VAR, controlling for fiscal foresight, splitting and extending the sample.
+Moreover, the results are not significantly affected when separately estimating the models with a single proxy compared to the baseline model that uses all proxies.